jrgleason/psql-getting-started/labs/creating_rds_instance.md

 ## Takehome Work

-1. Add another user to the database and log in using that user
+1. Add another user to the database and login using that user